asadamin236/login-system-backend/DEPLOYMENT_GUIDE.md

-# Vercel Deployment Guide
+# Vercel Deployment Guide - REAL DATABASE MODE ONLY

 ## Issue Fixed
 The deployment was using mock endpoints instead of connecting to the real database.
-This has been fixed by updating the serverless functions to use the actual database controllers when environment variables are available.
+This has been completely fixed by:
+- Removing all mock mode fallbacks
+- Forcing real database connection only
+- Simplifying to use only the main `index.js` file
+- Removing extra debugging files

 ## Required Environment Variables